HCL-TECH-SOFTWARE/connections-doc/v8-cr5/connectors/enduser/mac_desktop_plugin_filesync_gs2.md

 When installation of the plug-in is complete, a new folder named **Server-name My Drive** is created under Favorites in the Finder window.
 You can add files that you have created or stored locally as well as files that others have shared with you.

+**Restriction:**

+-   The Connections for Mac plugin will support no more than 10,000 files and/or folders in the sync folder tree.
+This includes all files and folders in the top level folder and in all subfolders.
+Attempting to sync more than 10,000 will cause degraded performance and eventual sync failures.
+Additionally, there is a limit of 5,000 files and/or folders supported for each copy operation from the desktop into the local sync folder.
+HCL recommends adding your commonly accessed files to sync and accessing the remainder of your files through the browser.

 The sync feature works as follows:

 1. After successfully connecting to a server, you are notified that a folder named <Server Name\> **My Drive** is added to your Finder Favorites folder.